WebAssembly/spec/spectec/test-prose/TEST.md

 3. If the type of t_u1 is Vnn, then:
   a.
 Let Vnn be t_u1.
   b.
 Return ?((Vnn.CONST 0)).
-4. Assert: Due to validation, t_u1 is of the case REF.
+4. Assert: Due to validation, t_u1 is REF.
 5. Let (REF NULL_opt_0 ht) be t_u1.
 6. If (NULL_opt_0 = ?(NULL)), then:
   a.
 Return ?((REF.NULL ht)).